Last Updated on 22nd March 2022 by Mike@bitaboutbritain

 Now, while I just don’t get the bit about cutting your wife’s organs out, I’m guessing this had some spiritual significance because the symbolism of everything else suggests Edward loved Eleanor very much indeed.
 Either that or he was completely nuts.
 He did not have to go to all this trouble, if you think about it.
 Or maybe it was guilt – perhaps all Eleanor ever wanted was designer handbags and some nice holidays, and all she got was a ruined figure and endless trips to draughty castles in the company of loads of hairy-arsed soldiers.

 It would be preferable to think that Edward was grief-stricken and that this was the final act in a medieval romance.
 Though Edward eventually married again, to Margaret of France, and this too appears to have been a happy union, I get the impression that, for Edward, ‘the first cut was the deepest’.
 In any event, he made absolutely sure that his Eleanor would never be unknown, or forgotten.
 She must have been a remarkable woman.

-If you ever see one, spare a thought for the king who loved his queen and wonder whether anyone’s going to erect a monument to you that people will be looking at 700 years after you’re gone.
+If you ever see an Eleanor Cross, spare a thought for the king who loved his queen; and wonder whether anyone’s going to erect a monument to you that people will be looking at 700 years after you’re gone.